GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 include:

 - The item is suspected to contain or to be distributed by [malware or unwanted software][malware-policy].
-- The item is suspected to violate one of the [developer program policies][program-policies].
+- The item is suspected to violate one of the [developer program policies][cws-policies].
 - The item may have already been previously removed for a legal or policy violation, and has been resubmitted.
 - The item requests powerful permissions that require in-depth review.